AFP

 Operational handover standards - The Handover

-• As a minimum, a handover process is required either physically or virtually and must include basic driving and safety-related controls, as well as Bluetooth, navigation and other key features.
+• As a minimum, a handover process is required either physically or virtually and must include basic driving and safety-related controls, as well as Bluetooth (phone pairing), navigation and other key features.

 • Dealers should be able to advise the customer if required on where they can obtain support on using a vehicle app.
-This is particularly important on EVs that have preconditioning, vehicle locking and other features remote which may be essential.
+This is particularly important on EVs that have preconditioning, vehicle locking and other essential features.

-• Safety items should be shown to be present including spare wheel location, repair kit, locking wheel nut location and bonnet release.
+• Basic safety items should be shown to be present including spare wheel location, repair kit, locking wheel nut location and bonnet release.

 • Guidance on refuelling, charging and additives should be provided.
 For EVs, this should cover charging cables.